alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Addressing the user

-Address the user as ‘you’ where possible and avoid using gendered pronouns like ‘he’ and ‘she’.
-Content on the site often makes a direct appeal to citizens and businesses to get involved or take action: ‘You can contact HMRC by phone and email’ or ‘Pay your car tax’, for example.
+Address the user as 'you' where possible and avoid using gendered pronouns like 'he' and 'she'.
+Content on the site often makes a direct appeal to citizens and businesses to get involved or take action: 'You can contact HMRC by phone and email' or 'Pay your car tax', for example.

 ### Adoption Register